Scylidose/Machine_Learning_Projects/README.md

 MECC (Miscellaneous Educational Cybersecurity Chatbot) is a specialized chatbot for cybersecurity education and sensibilization.

-* Take a quiz to see how much you know about cybersecurity
+1. Take a quiz to see how much you know about cybersecurity
-* Cybersecurity teacher on various themes
+2. Cybersecurity teacher on various themes
-* Senzibilization on data shared online
+3. Senzibilization on data shared online

-- Python, Flask
+- ***Python, Flask.***
-- Typescript, Angular, Less
+- ***Typescript, Angular, Less.***

 ********